taka6745/cheese/README.md

 1. **Database Integration**
    - Replace the in-memory array with a more robust database solution such as PostgreSQL or MongoDB for persistent data storage.
-   - Implement CRUD (Create, Read, Update, Delete) operations through the API to interact with the database, allowing for real-time data updates and retrieval.

 2. **API Functionality Expansion**
    - **Authentication and Authorization**: Add user authentication and authorization to manage access to different parts of the API.